Redesign a friendly, elegant, and consistent interface for Polarr Photo Editor V6

 5. User satisfaction.

-Outcome and Impact
+Outcome and Impacts

 πŸ‘ User testing confirmed that the new version is improved and easier to use.